PolarsBear/parseaia/docs/index.md

 * screens: [`[Screen]`](#class-mainscreen) A list of screens, each holding its own [`Code`](#class-codeclassescode) and [`UI`](#class-uiclassesui)
 * images: [`[PIL.Image.Image]`](https://pillow.readthedocs.io/en/stable/reference/Image.html#the-image-class) A list of all the images extracted from the project, on top of all the properties from Pillow, they also have `filename`, which is their original filename, as a string
 * assets: `{str:str}` A dictionary of all the non-image assets, the keys are the filenames, and the values are the text in their files
+* parse_function: `function` Used for extracting assets from the .aia, can be customised

 ### *class* main.**Screen**